bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Division Classes &amp; IDs</h4>

-In the event a class or ID is used on a div the %div may be omitted, and the class or ID value can be used outright.
-Again, classes are to be identified with a . and IDs are to be identified with a #.
+<p>In the event a class or ID is used on a div the %div may be omitted, and
+the class or ID value can be used outright.
+Again, classes are to be identified with a . and IDs are to be identified with a #.</p>

 <h4>Haml</h4>